pertain/Dispersion-Demo/README.md

-# dispersion-demo
+# Dispersion demo
-An interactive, visual demonstration of dispersion physics for my Condensed Matter course (Spring 2013)
+An interactive, visual demonstration of dispersion physics for my Condensed Matter course

+(Spring 2013)